 What are you currently working on at PreSonus?
 What’s next for you?

 Finding more relevant product/use case resonant relationships for the company.
-We’re really interested in content creators with strong online audience engagement (YouTube, podcasters, livestreamers) in addition to Artists, Producers, Live FOH Engineers, Studio Mix Engineers, and Mastering Engineers.
+We’re really interested in content creators and live streamers with strong online audience engagement (YouTube and Twitch) in addition to Artists, Producers, Live FOH Engineers, Studio Mix Engineers, and Mastering Engineers.
 Continuing to develop my Studio One chops as there’s always new improvements to our DAW happening regularly from user base input.
 Helping to make our products better every day for you all to enjoy and benefit from.

 What’s the strangest talent you have?